hafizasad419/hafizasad419/README.md

 About Me 🙋🏻‍♂️
 ------------------------

 I am Asad Riaz, a passionate Frontend Developer.
 My expertise centers around web development, particularly with Frontend libraries like React .
-I have successfully executed projects, such as developing a Universal Currency Converter and Online Pizza Order Platform.
+I have successfully executed projects, such as developing a Disney+ Frontend Clone and a Full Stack Blog Web-App.
 My technical proficiency extends to HTML, CSS, JavaScript, and libraries like React, Redux and React-Router-DOM.
 Armed with a Intermediate degree in Computer Science from Punjab College Quaid Campus, Islamabad and additional experience from the workshops at Presidential Initiative for Artificial Intelligence and Computing (PIAIC) .
 I am well-versed in different aspects of Frontend Website development.

 * 🌍  I'm based in Islamabad, Pakistan
 * 🤝  I'm open to collaborating on Your Next Project.